 It’s easy to advise people not to deposit checks too close to when bills are due, but oftentimes it is not by choice — people sometimes get paid late, and in general, are living paycheck to paycheck.
 Being late on bills may incur late fees, and if payments from your account bounce, you will get charged expensive overdraft fees from your bank.

 Available Funds vs. Account Balance

 There are two different forms of verification that indicate your funds are available in your account.
 The first is your available account balance, which is how much you have to use at your disposal.
 The other is your actual account balance — the total amount you have in your account, including funds that have yet to clear.
 While your account balance may represent a higher number than the available balance, think of your available balance as a true indicator of the amount of money you can spend.

-For anyone who actively deposits money into their bank account, it is crucial to know check clearing times, especially if you manage more than one account with various banks.
+For anyone who actively deposits checks into their bank account, it is crucial to know check clearing times, especially if you manage more than one bank account.
 Compare the times it takes a check to clear at the top 10 banks to get an idea of when your deposited funds will be available.

 How long it takes for funds from a check to be made available

 If you took a peek at the account agreements from all the nation’s biggest banks, they say that it is policy to make funds from all check deposits available on the first business day after the deposit is received.
 From firsthand experiences, you’ll know that it isn’t always the case.
 The reality is that it is very hard to determine exactly when a check will clear fully.